vtexdocs/help-center-content/docs/known-issues/en/change-order-through-the-ui-does-not-take-into-account-the-calculation-of-promotions-take-3-pay-2.md

 ---
-title: Change Order through the UI does not take into account the calculation of promotions Take 3 pay 2.
+title: 'Change Order through the UI does not take into account the calculation of promotions Take 3 pay 2.'
 id: 3rvsDyCggYirvH7WT9rBVZ
 status: PUBLISHED
 createdAt: 2022-03-15T20:25:17.217Z